 (Also see - 10 best oats recipes)

-4. Almonds - Almonds are high on protein which means they keep you full for longer.
-They're rich in monounsaturated fats which is the type of fat that's known to reduce the risk of heart disease.
+Almonds are high on protein which means they keep you full for longer.
+They're rich in mono unsaturated fats which is the type of fat that's known to reduce the risk of heart disease.
 It also helps with weight-loss and reduces cholesterol.
 (Why almonds are good for you?)

 (Also see - Why soaked almonds are better than raw almonds)